fluxcd/website/content/en/docs/security/_index.md

 See our [security processes document](/security) for vulnerability reporting, handling, and disclosure of information for the Flux project and community.

+Please also have a look at [our security-related blog posts](/tags/security/).
+We are writing there to inform you what we are doing to keep Flux and you safe!

 ## Signed container images

 The Flux CLI and the controllers' images are signed using [Sigstore](https://www.sigstore.dev/) Cosign and GitHub OIDC.